edmundedgar/did-plc-p2p-guard-rails/README.md

 Use transactions on a public blockchain for:

- * Forcing through updates that directory refuses to accept.
+ * Forcing through updates that the directory refuses to accept.
  * P2P-timestamping signed merkle roots for reorg-proofing.
 Anyone can do this whenever they like, and nobody has to.
  * Rotating the keys the directory signs with.